Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 I'm pushing my skills to the limit, striving to create a polished and immersive game world.
 The process is demanding, but the satisfaction of seeing the world take shape is incredibly rewarding.

+A significant milestone today!
+I've finally completed the base terrain of the main hub world.
+Every cliff, every waterfall, and every stretch of grassland is now in place.
+All that remains is to breathe life into the scene through decorations.

+I'm starting with the water features, adding rocks and lily pads to break up the monotony and create a more natural look.
+After that, I'll scatter rocks across the land, adding further visual interest.
+These simple decorations will go a long way in making the world feel more lived-in.

+With the terrain complete, I can now focus on the crucial task of implementing collision, ensuring the player interacts with the world as intended.